Pilot study – nasal vs. mouth breathing

 Breathing study: “My legs were stronger during nasal breathing, but I wasn’t able to cycle as long as with mouth breathing, which I found frustrating.
 My legs didn’t give out, it was more as if I couldn’t get enough air.”

 Nasal breathing during exercise: “It feels good to breathe through my nose when exercising and I am convinced that it is better to exercise with your mouth closed.
 It gets arduous when the intensity is too high, but I am aware that it is just a question of training so that my body gets used to it.”

 Conscious Breathing: “I can break the stress faster when it comes.
 Being conscious of your breathing is a good way to learn about yourself in different situations.

-Mattias Andersson is a former Nordic Tae-Kwondo Champion and an asthmatic.
+Mattias Andersson, former Nordic Tae-Kwondo Champion and asthmatic

 Breathing study: “I feel more relaxed after the nasal breathing.
 I got a strong asthma attack for 10 minutes after the mouth breathing and had to take bricanyl, but when I used nasal breathing, I was able to press back the attack with the help of abdominal breathing, too.”

-Nasal breathing during exercise: “My breathing becomes more even and calmer, and my mouth gets less dry.
+Nasal breathing during exercise: “My breathing becomes calmer and more even, and my mouth gets less dry.
 I also suffer less from asthma.”

 The Relaxator: “I use the Relaxator for about half an hour a day.
 It feels as if my lungs are expanding.
 When I have an asthma attack, I can get it under control by using the Relaxator.”

-Daniel Bäck is a golf instructor who runs the Daniel Bäck Golf Academy.
+Daniel Bäck, golf instructor, the Daniel Bäck Golf Academy

 Breathing study: “It felt easier to exert myself when breathing through my nose.
 Using nasal breathing, I managed to bike four minutes at a higher intensity.”